todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 ### Process for expressing company approval for contributions

-**Why is it needed?**
+#### Why is it needed?

 Why is there a need for a certain procedure at all?

 First of all, the copyright law requires it.

-For example the German copyright act states in Section 69b:
+For example, the German copyright act states in Section 69b:
 Authors in employment or service relationships
 > (1) Where a computer program is created by an employee in the execution of his duties or following the instructions of his employer, the employer exclusively shall be entitled to exercise all economic rights in the computer program, unless otherwise agreed.

 Source: [German Copyright Act](https://dejure.org/gesetze/UrhG/69b.html)

-This means that all the software developed in this context is the property of the employer, i.e. the company the developer is working for.
+This means that all the software developed in this context is the property of the employer - i.e., the company the developer is working for.
 At least the German copyright act does not limit the proprietorship to code developed during working hours or within the company IT infrastructure, it only scopes the context.

-Secondly a procedure is required to protect the company’s business interests as well as to protect the employee.
+Secondly, a procedure is required to protect the company’s business interests as well as to protect the employee.
 Finally public code is like the business card of a company as well as of the developer who has written the code.

-**Outbound CLA**
+#### Outbound CLA

 Some OSS projects as well as some OSS Foundations require a Contributor License Agreement (CLA) before they accept contributions.
 We know at least two different types of CLAs: